If you could say anything you wanted to interested prospective customers, via a voice they trust the most, what would you tell them?

 Give them an incentive to sign up or purchase, such as a discount on their first purchase, store credit, or free bonus product.
 For best results, directly tie the incentive back to your brand.

 2. Your company logo: Show them who you are

-3. The value of your business: What sets you apart?
+3. The value of your business: Why should they become your customer?

-Since this will be a potential customer’s first interaction with you, you’ll need to explain who you are.
-What do you have to offer?
-What sets you apart from the competition?
-Explain what makes your brand different in a concise, yet effective manner to entice new customers to sign up.
+Since this will be a potential customer’s first interaction with you, you’ll need to explain who you are and what sets you apart.

 4. The call-to-action (CTA): What do you want them to do next?